Bim Sherman: Biography

+Don Cherry (trumpeter), and Bruce Smith, now drummer with Public Image Ltd, Singers & Players, with Congo Ashanti Roy, and the late Prince Far-I, Dub Syndicate and Justice League of Zion.
+Sherman also worked consistently throughout his career with Style Scott of the Roots Radics and Jah Woosh, as well as releasing work with Mad Professor, Crucial Tony Philips and Carlton "Bubblers" Ogilvie, both prolific composers, producers and sound engineers from the UK reggae bands Creation Rebel, Ruff Cutt and Undivided Roots.

+Sherman's Devious Woman track, recorded with Singers & Players and Keith Levene of The Clash and John Lydon's Public Image Ltd, featured on the soundtrack of Richard Hell's Smithereens (film) in 1982, the dub version of which was released by New Age Steppers and Creation Rebel on the Threat to Creation album, and in 1983, Sherman released music on the Jah Shaka label, producing the Happiness vocal and dub discomix.

+In 1989, Sherman recut Must be a Dream (originally recorded with Prince Jammy for Jah Woosh's record label) for WAU!
+Mr. Modo Recordings and Sound Iration, engineered by Nick Manasseh.
+In 1992, he recut the Niney the Observer Freddie McGregor tune, We Need More Love (In The Ghetto) for The Groove Corporation, who were an ambient and drum and bass collective made up of previous members of Rockers Hi-Fi and Electribe 101.
+Sherman also featured on Clear (Bomb the Bass album) with the track Sleepyhead, released on 3 April 1995 by 4th & B'way Records.
 Sherman also recorded a handful of solo reggae LPs.
-Towards the end of his life, Bim Sherman took a whole new musical direction.
+Towards the end of his life, Sherman took a whole new musical direction.
 He went to India and re-recorded his classic 70s roots tunes alongside a full Indian classical orchestra in Bombay, creating his masterpiece LP, Miracle.
-This opened Sherman up to an entire new audience and he seemed at last to be emerging from the reggae underworld.
+This opened Sherman up to an entire new audience.
 It Must Be A Dream, an entire remix of Miracle was released with dance mixes by top UK DJs, followed by another notable Indian/reggae crossover LP What Happened?
-Bim Sherman was diagnosed with cancer and died in November 2000, within weeks of his diagnosis.
+Sherman was diagnosed with cancer and died in November 2000, within weeks of his diagnosis.
 He received an obituary in The Times, a rare accolade for an underground reggae singer.